eskayML/python-typing-test/README.md

 # python-typing-test
-### A simple console based program that tests typing speed and accuracy
+### A simple console based program that tests your typing speed and accuracy

 > pip install windows-curses